Rasayana: History

 [the Indians] have a science similar to alchemy which is quite peculiar to them.
 They call it Rasâyana, a word composed with rasa, i.e., gold.
 It means an art which is restricted to certain operations, drugs, and compound medicines, most of which are taken from plants.
 Its principles restore the health of those who were ill beyond hope, and give back youth to fading old age...

 Two known examples were Nagarjunacharya and Nityanadhiya.
 Nagarjunacharya, was one of the prominent chemists in the history of Indian alchemy.
 He ran many experiments in his laboratory known as the "Rasashala".
 His book, Rasaratanakaram is a known example of ancient Indian medicine, in which he describes the procedure of transmuting base metals like mercury, into gold.
 Due to his contributions and insight in chemistry, he was appointed as chancellor in the university of Nalanda.
-From the 14th century onwards, many materials from rasāyana and rasaśāstra were translated and integrated in the Persian texts written by Muslim scholars in South Asia.
+From the 14th century onwards, many materials from rasāyana and rasashastra were translated and integrated in the Persian texts written by Muslim scholars in South Asia.

 Aim and types

-Rasayana therapy enriches rasa with nutrients to help one attain longevity, memory, intelligence, health, youthfulness, excellence of luster, complexion and voice, optimum development of physique and sense organs, mastery over phonetics, respectability and brilliance.

-Goals

 The historical aims of rasāyana were diverse, but the effects attributed to a treatment were typically either longevity, health, intellect, sexuality or magical abilities.

 In essence, rasāyana sought to promote aspects of vitality.
 In pursuit of these matters, herbal prescriptions with many herbal substances, preserved in ghee and honey are given.
 Specific adaptogenic herbs are also included in rasayanas including haritaki, amla, shilajit, ashwaganda, holy basil, guduchi and shatavari.

-Rasayana formulae

-Puri has given detailed account of classical formulations such as amrit rasayana, brahm rasayana, jawahar mohra, kamdugdha ras, laxami vilas ras, laxman vilas ras, madanoday modak, makrdhawaj vati, manmath ras, mukta panchamrit rasayana, nari kalyan pak, navjeevan ras, navratna ras, navratnakalp amrit, panchamrit ras, paradi ras, ramchuramni ras, rattivalbh pak, shukar amrit vati, smritisagar ras, suvarn malini vasant, suvarn vasant malti, swapanmehtank, vasant kusmakar ras, visha rasaayana, vrihda vangeshwar rasa.

-These classical rasayana formulas, contain a large number of ingredients, including minerals, pearl, coral and gems, and include a specially processed mercury (the word Ras indicates mercury as an ingredient).
-Because of negative publicity and cost factor, the use of the classical rasayana formulas has declined considerably, and most of the preparations available now have herbal ingredients with a couple of mineral and animal products.
-The non-availability and wild life protection act has made the use of musk, amber, and parts of wild-life animals nearly impossible.

-The current Rasayana formulas are based on such ingredients as amla (Emblica officinalis) which, if fresh, has high content of vitamin C, Terminalia belerica, Terminalia chebula, shilajit, long pepper, black pepper, ginger, processed guggul, guduchi, ashwaganda, shatavari and similar ingredients.